 Hello and welcome to my little piece of the internet.
 I am Dee.
 I started this blog in order to document our frugal debt-free adventure in downsizing our life.

-I write from my own experiences, struggles, and opinions.
+I write from my own experiences, struggles and opinions.
 Many times on this blog, I refer to my life partner as Mr. CD and may write about his views (with his permission, of course).
 Since this is our family’s frugal journey, I may also share our joint opinions and represent them as “we”.

-Long before this whole F.I.R.E (Financial Independence, Retire Early) movement started, we both followed quite a bit of an idea that is so popular at this time.
+Long before this whole F.I.R.E (Financial Independence, Retire Early) movement started, we both followed the Frugal Lifestyle that is so popular at this time.
 Now you will ask me what is F.I.R.E movement?

-We are not A Typical frugal family.
+We are not a typical frugal family.